ASSERT-KTH/ci-hackathon/site/technology.md

 Here is a list of all the technologies involved in the hackathon and those we think may be useful.

-## Travis API
-We use Travis CI as main source of data.
-Travis CI provides different API end-points to listen to their builds.
-Reference documentation: https://docs.travis-ci.com/user/developer/

-## WebSocket
+## Input stream : the Travis CI WebSocket
 A websocket with Travis builds is available at ws://travis.durieux.me.
+More information about the streamed objects is available [here](https://github.com/KTH/ci-hackathon/blob/master/site/travis.md)

 ### PYTHON